-The City of Waterford will encourage developers to make applications for California Housing Finance Agency (CHFA) AB 333 Subsidized Rental allocations which provide subsidized interest rates and operating subsidies to developers of rental housing projects.
+The City of Waterford will encourage developers to make applications for California Housing Finance

+Agency (CHFA) AB 333 Subsidized Rental allocations which provide subsidized interest rates and operating subsidies to developers of rental housing projects.
+The City will prepare a list of developers with contact information and maintain the list on a semi-annual basis.
+The City conduct outreach to developers to provide assistance in preparing applications for CHFA AB 333 Subsidized Rental allocations.
-Year: Contact Developers Semi-Annually, 2023-2031

-Responsible Agency: Private Developers, Planning Department

-Funding Source: California Housing Finance Agency
+Year: Prepare list of Developers by June, 2025 and update Semi-Annually; Contact Developers Semi-Annually, 2023-2031 Responsible Agency: Private Developers, Planning Department Funding Source: California Housing Finance Agency